mohamedkhayat/DIYNeuralNet/README.md

 # Neural Network Implementation from Scratch

-A pure NumPy/CuPy implementation of a deep neural network with modern features including dropout regularization, mini batch gradient descent, and He/Glorot initialization.
+A pure NumPy/CuPy implementation of a deep neural network with modern features including dropout regularization, mini-batch gradient descent, and He/Glorot initialization.
 This project is designed to demonstrate how deep learning models work under the hood, offering both flexibility and performance.

+---

 ## Features